antikrem/antikrem.github.io/_posts/2026-03-23-happy_path_unit_testing.md

 }
 ```

-But wait -- the tests pass, but they aren't technically correct.
+But wait... the tests pass, but they aren't technically correct.
 We're only ever proving one branch, because the substitute returns `false` by default for any call we haven't set up, including `_rules.IsEven` in the second test.
 And it's not very obvious from reading the test that there is a problem.
 We can introduce a bug like this, and the tests will still pass:

 ```csharp
 public class EvenAndPositiveChecker(INumberRulesService service)